slowestmonkey/podcut/podcut.md

 It seems it's better to use the original project due to immaturity of `whisper-node` bindings.

 It's on very early stage and it will take time to support all of the original features and configurations (e.g. support of `.mp3` files, transcription formatting)

+### AI text generation

+Chat GPT 4 ([pricing](https://help.openai.com/en/articles/7127956-how-much-does-gpt-4-cost)).
+Also using the plan for 128k tokens should be more than enough to handle even long podcasts (~96k words while ~6min of tested podcast is ~1200 words while ~6min of tested podcast is ~1200 words)